Wednesday, 21 March 2018

 I rested my hands over the lock, and turned each piece to fit the correct sequence, and popped open his briefcase for the first time in about twenty years.
 What I found, to my surprise, sitting well-kept, and safely preserved inside was the missing wedding photo album.

 It's who they are.
 It's who people are: they vary.
 They are not all like me.
 I can't expect them to be.
 I was never good at that.
-My dad knew it, and lived with it, carving out a space that no one touched, not because they couldn't, but because they all loved him enough to know what it meant to him.
+My dad knew it.
+I was a lot like him.
+He learned to live with it, carving out a space that no one touched, not because they couldn't, but because they all loved him enough to know what it meant to him.
 I think it's my time to do the same.

 Monday, 26 November 2012